spinfast319/Origin-Write-Metadata/README.md

 All your albums will need origin files origin files associated with them already for this script to work.

-It also has a dependcy on the python Mutagen project which is a library for manipulating music metadata.
+It also has a dependency on the python project Mutagen, which is a library for manipulating music metadata.
 Instructions on installing it are below.

 ## Install and set up
 1) Clone this script where you want to run it.